vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-create-schema.md

 # Create a schema

-To batch import data into Nebula Graph, you must have a graph schema.
+To batch import data into NebulaGraph, you must have a graph schema.
 You can create a schema on the **Console** page or on the **Schema** page of Studio.

 !!! note

     You can use nebula-console to create a schema.
-For more information, see [Nebula Graph Manual](../../README.md) and [Get started with Nebula Graph](../../2.quick-start/1.quick-start-workflow.md).
+For more information, see [NebulaGraph Manual](../../README.md) and [Get started with NebulaGraph](../../2.quick-start/1.quick-start-workflow.md).

 ## Prerequisites

 To create a graph schema on Studio, you must do a check of these:

-- Studio is connected to Nebula Graph.
+- Studio is connected to NebulaGraph.

 - Your account has the privilege of GOD, ADMIN, or DBA.